jj-wohlgemuth/dropout-plugin/README.md

 | **Packet** | 2–80 ms | Packet size = decision granularity. |
 | **Bypass** | on/off  | Clean passthrough. |
 | LOSS LED   | —       | Lights while a packet is being dropped. |

-A **Seed** parameter (default 42) controls the deterministic loss pattern.
-It's not on the GUI — it's a set-and-forget control — but it's saved with the project and automatable from the host's generic parameter view.

 ## Build & run